top of page

 Article 19

-Information stored on magnetic media must be inventoried, attaching its description and specifications, classifying it into three categories:
+The information stored on magnetic media must be inventoried, attaching its description and specifications, classifying it into three categories:

 • Historical information for audits.